 I don’t literally mean a piggy bank!
 I mean two savings accounts – one that you must use for your expenses and savings and the other one for your unexpected expenses aka Emergency Fund.

-Please don’t tell me you’re confident you won’t run into unexpected expenses in your entire college student life?
+Please don’t tell me you’re confident you won’t run into unexpected expenses in your entire college student life.

 I’m sure by now you know that eating outdoors isn’t cheap.
-You might have rich friends in college, they don’t hesitate to spend because they have a lot of money in their pockets, they’ll keep spending on dinners at fancy restaurants twice a week but you can’t do that.
+You might have rich friends in college, who don’t hesitate to spend because they have a lot of money in their pockets, they’ll keep spending on dinners at fancy restaurants twice a week but you can’t do that.

-You need to have money for your day to day expenses, for unexpected expenses and simply just to increase your wealth.
+You need to have money for your day-to-day expenses, for unexpected expenses and simply just to increase your wealth.
 Google and YouTube are two great platforms where you can learn to cook.

-There’s a professional chef on YouTube for each type of cuisine, with so many recipes out there, it’s extremely easy to become a good chef.
+There’s a professional chef on YouTube for each type of cuisine, and with so many recipes out there, it’s extremely easy to become a good chef.

 9. Be Calculative and Rational